 A senior veteran’s disability status, service-connected or otherwise does not affect their eligibility for TRICARE for Life.

 Family or marital status does not play a role in TRICARE for Life eligibility.
 One exception is surviving spouses that have re-married, which means they are no longer eligible.
 Divorce or death of the new spouse does not enable them to re-gain their eligibility as it does with the CHAMPVA for Life program.

 Applicants and / or their surviving spouses with any level of financial resources and income are eligible for TRICARE for Life.

 Military retirees and / or their spouses must be enrolled in Medicare Part A, which is Medicare’s hospital insurance, and Medicare Part B, which is Medicare’s medical insurance, to be eligible for TRICARE for Life.

 The types of care covered by TRICARE for Life are discussed in the Overview section above.
 In addition to care, TFL provides for durable medical equipment (DME) provided the items are 1) medically necessary and 2) prescribed by a physician.
 One can find greater details about the program’s DME policy here.

 Benefits payments are made directly to the medical providers.
-Veterans at no point receive cash or checks from TRICARE for Life.
+At no point do veterans receive cash or checks from TRICARE for Life.